 We’ve all been there.
-You click on a link or type in a URL in your browser and end up on a page with a 404 error.
-Not a great experience, right?
-This happens because the web page you were looking for does not exist anymore or was moved to a new location.
+You click on a link and end up on a 404 error page.
+Not the best experience, right?
+Unfortunately, this is very common, and it happens because the web page you were looking for does not exist anymore or got moved to a new location.

 - By using plugins, and

 - Configuring the .htaccess file.

 What is a WordPress redirect and how does it work?

 A URL redirect is a web server feature that sends a visitor from one URL to another.
 There are various types of redirects, but we will only talk about the 301 redirect here, which is by far the most important.
 A 301 redirect is a permanent redirect that will automatically transfer all visitors and search engines to the new location.

 When you migrate your website to another domain or a web page to a new location, it is crucial to create a 301 redirect.
 A redirect allows website visitors and search engines to reach the new URL by using the old one.
 That ensures they get access to the desired content and reduces broken links on your website.